nlarusstone/corels-test/paper/feedback.md

 ## p4
 The description of Algorithm 1 says "Branch-and-bound" but we used "Branch-and-cut" earlier

-The footnote mentions a long version of this report without saying where it is
+~~The footnote mentions a long version of this report without saying where it is~~

+*Now added "(in preparation)" for both such footnotes*

 ## p5
 ~~Theres a (??) near the bottom of the right column -- and I'm not sure what it's referring to.~~